reyand8/ONLINE-CHAT-JS-PROJECT/README.md

 ## Installation and Usage

-The project consists of the two parts (server and client)
+The project consists of the two parts (server and client).

 **Installation:**